-Established in 2011, Hinterland Bush Links (HBL) is a visionary project to ensure the long-term conservation of the native plants and animals of the Sunshine Coast Hinterland by connecting, restoring and protecting vital habitat.
+Established in 2011, Hinterland Bush Links is a visionary project to ensure the long-term conservation of the native plants and animals of the Sunshine Coast Hinterland by connecting, restoring and protecting habitat.

 What makes this landscape special

-Queensland’s beautiful Hinterland region is nationally recognised as a hotspot for its exceptional diversity of plants and animals.
-Its patchwork of hills and valleys, rainforest, eucalypts, paddocks and villages support a plethora of species, including many threatened plants and animals.
+Queensland’s beautiful Sunshine Coast Hinterland region is nationally recognised as a hotspot for its exceptional biodiversity.
+Its patchwork of hills and valleys, rainforests and heathlands, support an abundance of species including many threatened plants and animals.
 Some of the notable animals that live in the region are the Platypus, Marbled Frogmouth, Wompoo Fruit-Dove, Giant Barred Frog and Greater Glider.

 For more information, visit the Hinterland Bush Links website at www.hinterlandbushlinks.org